kamataryo/ouchiMessenger/README.md

 ### IAM

-- create User with policy about SNS and DynamoDB Access.
+- create User with policy about SNS and DynamoDB Access describing below.

 ### SNS setting